 Working in food service ticks a lot of boxes for a part-time job: flexible shifts, store discounts, and you’ll get to work with other teens your age.
 While you’ll start at minimum wage, most fast-food chains offer opportunities for teens to advance to better-paying positions as crew trainers and managers.
 You’ll become a pro at multitasking and customer service, and the fast pace will make your shifts fly by.
 Bonus: food chains have locations coast-to-coast, so it’ll be easier to find a part-time job when you start university or college.

-The pandemic changed the landscape of how and where we work, and opened incredible opportunities for savvy teens with an entrepreneurial spirit.
+The pandemic changed the landscape of how and where we work, and opened incredible opportunities for savvy ways for teens to make money online with an entrepreneurial spirit.
 If your hobbies include graphic design, or you’re a whiz at creating content for social media, maybe “freelancer” is a better fit than a “traditional” part-time job: you get to be your own boss, decide your hours and set your rates.
 Another perk: freelancing has no age limit.
 Not only is working online flexible, but you may also be uniquely skilled for certain gigs since you’re likely comfortable with technology.
 But there’s a catch: you’re responsible for finding your own jobs and clients, as well as invoicing, marketing, and training.

 For teens who love the water, whether it’s the beach, pool or waterpark, working as a lifeguard can be a great part-time job—and not just for the tan.
 You’re responsible for the safety of everyone in the water, as well as customer service and maintenance.
 You’ll need National Lifeguard certification, which is available in four options: pool, waterpark, waterfront, and surf.
 You also must be a minimum of 15 years old and have Bronze Cross and Standard First Aid certifications.
 Pay ranges between $15 and $25 per hour.